jaudoux/benchct/README.md

 ### Files

-- `infos`: this file holds some basic informations about the simulated data (number of reads, number of errors, ...).
+- `infos`: this file holds some basic information about the simulated data (number of reads, number of errors, ...).
 - `mutations`: this file holds the mutations (SNPs and Indels) that will be checked.
 The file format is [VCF](http://www.1000genomes.org/wiki/analysis/variant%20call%20format/vcf-variant-call-format-version-41)